Faculty and Staff Career Toolkit

 • Request a presentation or workshop.

-Request a presentation or workshop on topics such as major and career exploration, identifying and articulating skills, the internship and job search; preparing application materials and articulating skills, networking; professional communication and more.
-Instructors are able to customize the workshop topic and length to what would work best for their course and students.
+Request a presentation or workshop on topics such as major and career exploration, identifying and articulating skills, the internship and job search; preparing application materials, networking; professional communication and more.
+Instructors/professional staff are able to customize the workshop topic and length to what would work best for their students.

 Suggested topics for 100–200 level courses and large lectures: